 The pipeline is happening "in Alaska, not to Alaska," he said.

-Boucher launched his politi-cal career in Fairbanks where he became well known for his man-agement of the highly successful Goldpanners baseball team.
+Boucher launched his political career in Fairbanks where he became well known for his management of the highly successful Goldpanners baseball team.
 He was elected to the City Council and then to the mayor's seat.
-In 1967, Mayor Boucher received wide publicity for his part in directing rescue and recovery operations during and following the devastating flood.

-Greuel Sees Self Long Shot

-Dick Greuel, 45, of Fair-banks sees himself as a long shot to win the Democratic nomination as the party's U.S. Senate candidate, but it optimistic about victory.
+In 1967, Mayor Boucher re-ceived wide publicity for his part in directing rescue and recovery operations during and following the devastating flood.
+Greuel Sees Self Long Shot Dick Greuel, 45, of Fair-banks sees himself as a long shot to win the Democratic nomination as the party's U.S. Senate candidate, but it optimistic about victory.

-The issues Greuel promises to address himself to if elected are alcoholism, resource deple-tion, environmental pollution and inflation.
+The issues Greuel promises to address himself to if elected are alcoholism, resource depletion, environmental pollution and inflation.
 "We in Alaska have been sweeping the alcoholism prob-lem under the rug for too long,"

-DICK GREUEL . .
+DICK GREUEL

+...
 Sees tough sledding

 said Greuel.

-Greuel is anxious to get back into elected office after a 14-year absence - last having held public post in the State House of Representatives, 1959-60.
+Greuel is anxious to get back

+ritto elected office after a 14-year absence - last having held public post in the State House of Representatives, 1959-60.
 He doesn't feel the incumbent.
-Sen. Mike Gravel, is doing his best because "he is putting his own intersets first " interests first.
+Sen. Mike Gravel, is doing his best because "he is putting his own interests first."

-The former newsman and owner of Greuel Real Estate since 1967, Greuel ranks as one of the most experienced candi-dates in the Democratic Party, first elected at the age of 23 as a Fairbanks city councilman.
+The former newsman and owner of Greuel Real Estate since 1967, Greuel ranks as one of the most experienced candidates in the Democratic Party, first elected at the age of 23 as

+a Fairbanks city councilman.

 The candidate defeated Cliff Burglin for that post in 1950.
 In 1952 he was elected to the House of Representatives and was re-elected in 1954, 1956 and 1958.
-At the age of 28 he be-came the youngest speaker of the House in the state's history and has served as a delegate to every statewide Democratic con-uration since 1951. vention since 1951.

-Greuel's experience includes employment as a broadcaster and program director for the Midnight Sun Broadcasting Co. and editor of the former Jessen's Weekly.

-Native Affairs Concern Guess

-Advocating concerned lead-ership for Native affairs, Gene Guess, 41, has entered the pri-mary contest for the Democratic nomination as the party's candi-date for the U.S. Senate.
+At the age of 28 he became the youngest speaker of the House in the state's history and has served as a delegate to every statewide Democratic convention since 1951.
+Greuel's experience includes employment as a broadcaster and program director for the Midnight Sun Broadcasting Co. and editor of the former Jessen's Native Affairs Concern Guess Advocating concerned leadership for Native affairs, Gene Guess, 41, has entered the primary contest for the Democratic nomination as the party's candidate for the U.S. Senate.
 "The Natives need someone in the Senate who will think about their problems - to be concerned for them," said Guess.

-He faulted incumbent Sen. Mike Gravel for giving up his seat on the Senate Interior Committee, a body he believes to be crucial to Native affairs in Alaska.
+He faulted incumbent Sen. Mike Gravel for giving up his seat on the Senate Interior Committee a body he believes to be crucial to Native affairs in Alaska.

-Guess said he has already re-ceived assurances from Senate leadership that he will be given seat on the Interior committee if elected, but he declined to be specific about who did the assuring.
-He also said Gravel is not cor-He also sale oraver is not con-rect in claiming that two-percent in Native oil and gas royalties would be needed if the Navy's Petroleum Reserve No. 4 were opened.
-"We know nothing heart Pateoleum Number Four." about Petroleum Number Four said Guess.
+Guess said he has already received assurances from Senate leadership that he will be given

+GENE GUESS .
+Digs Native affairs a seat on the Interior committee if elected, but he declined to be specific about who did the assuring.
+He also said Gravel is not correct in claiming that two-percent in Native oil and gas royalties would be needed if the Navy's Petroleum Reserve No. 4 were opened.
+"We know nothing about Petroleum Number Four," said Guess.
 "The last drilling there was done in 1953.
+Guess helped to form the NANA Corporation and also worked on the original charter for the Alaska Federation of Natives.
+He has been involved in Native bilingual programs and education.
+He promises to work for better Native communications, transportation, health and The Anchorage resident served in the Alaska House of Representatives from 1965-72.
+He was born in Mississippi, graduated from William & Mary College in 1955 and earned a law degree from the University of Virginia in 1959.